ericoporto/ags-manual-wiki/GraphicsDriver.md

 can always run the Setup program and switch to using the other driver if they are having problems on their PC.

-**System Requirements**
+### System Requirements

+**DirectDraw**<br>
-**DirectDraw**: any Windows-based PC with DirectX 5 or later installed<br>
+Any Windows-based PC with DirectX 5 or later installed.

+**Direct3D**<br>
-**Direct3D**: any Windows-based PC with DirectX 9.0 installed and a graphics card designed for DirectX 8.1 or later (most cards manufactured from 2003 onwards)<br>
+Any Windows-based PC with DirectX 9.0 installed and a graphics card designed for DirectX 8.1 or later (most cards manufactured from 2003 onwards).

+**OpenGL**<br>
-**OpenGL**: your graphics card drivers should provide support for OpenGL 3.0 or higher for the game visuals to have full functionality.
+Your graphics card drivers should provide support for OpenGL 3.0 or higher for the game visuals to have full functionality.

 If you are running with Direct3D 9 selected and get the error message "Graphics card does not support Pixel Shader 1.4" on startup, this